salbeik/notesandmath/README.rst

 	acosh(expression)

-The command 'acosh' returns the inverse hyperbolic cosine for each element of the expression.
+The command 'acosh(x)' returns the inverse hyperbolic cosine for each element of the expression x.

 #### Examples: